 There are many other challenges of people management, but these are some of the biggest ones to look out for.
 All of these challenges can be overcome by empowering your staff and encouraging effective communication.
 Through active listening and conflict resolution, you can establish a company culture that promotes teamwork and motivates your staff to go the extra mile.

 Performance management is the process of using different strategies to monitor and manage employees.
 It typically involves the use of a performance management system but can also be conducted through regular employee performance reviews.
-The aim of a performance management system is to help an organisation achieve their goals and ambitions while aligning them with individual employee goals.
+The aim of a performance management system is to help an organization achieve their goals and ambitions while aligning them with individual employee goals.
 When done correctly, this can greatly improve employee motivation and boost team morale.

 Another benefit of performance management is to encourage employees to work harder and achieve their career goals.
-By recognising the efforts that our team goes through, it allows you to see which employees are thriving in your workplace and who might need some extra assistance.
+By recognizing the efforts that our team goes through, it allows you to see which employees are thriving in your workplace and who might need some extra assistance.
 This ultimately leads to a more productive business and leads to the development of employee-centric growth strategies that will empower your business with well-trained, motivated, and loyal team members.